i3uex/education_drop/Docs/Data_Report/Raw/Raw-DataSummaryReport.md

-# Data Report of dataset Titulados
+# Data Report of dataset

 ## General summary of the data

 ## Data quality summary